Poker Face (song): Music video

 Gaga playing poker in the music video, wearing her anvil-like shoulder pads.
 She said the design was meant to evoke a futuristic look, a theme that several journalists also noted in their commentary on the video's visual style.

-The music video for "Poker Face", directed by Ray Kay, was filmed at the luxury villa on bwin PokerIsland and featured bwin branded poker equipment as product placement.
+The music video for "Poker Face", directed by Ray Kay, was filmed over the course of a day at a mansion in Malibu and featured bwin branded poker equipment as product placement.
 The video premiered on October 22, 2008.
 It is set by a pool, as well as in a mansion.
 It begins with Gaga emerging from the pool wearing a mirror masquerade mask and a black sleeveless latex bodysuit with a jagged shoulder pad, with two Great Danes beside her.
-She throws the mask aside and the song begins with a facial shot of Gaga singing it.
+She throws the mask aside, and the song begins with a facial shot of Gaga singing it.
 Gaga wears a metallic sticker on her left cheek in this shot.
 Featured in the video are scenes of Gaga in a mansion and dancing poolside with her dancers in a turquoise leotard.
 Gaga attends a wild party where every man and woman tries their luck on a strip poker game.
 The party gets wilder when all the party's guests strip down to their underwear, dance around, and share kisses with each other.
 The video also features several white mannequins on her swimming pool deck.
 During the musical interlude before the "I won't tell you that I love you" bridge, Gaga is shown in her trademark "Pop Music Will Never Be Low Brow" sunglasses while sitting beside the pool.
 The video ends with the head shot of Gaga singing the "mum-mum-mum-ma" hook.